-Strategies for Reducing the Highs and Lows… and the Worry.
+Strategies for Reducing Highs & Lows... and the Worry

 – Highs and Lows, Mindy Smith

-Articles on Blood Glucose and How to Manage It
+Articles on Blood Glucose + How to Manage It

-This section on Managing Blood Glucose presents a wide range of both proactive and reactive approaches to blood sugar management, for those on injections as well as for those on an insulin pump.
+This section on Managing Blood Glucose presents a wide range of both proactive and reactive approaches to managing blood sugar, for those on injections as well as for those on an insulin pump.
+We take a close look at the how and why: to check blood glucose (using meters, CGM & Flash); to balance the all the factors that affect BG; to deal with both high and low BG, and to adjust insulin doses with any insulin type and program.
 Click on one of the titles below to read that article.

 Articles are categorized in terms of Readiness Levels: